basit-dev-64/notification-system-backend/README.md

    https://notification-system-frontend-jqss.onrender.com/notifications

-   Please Note : The server is running on free tier so it might take 2-5 mins for Cold start.
+   ### Please Note :
+   1. The server is running on free tier so it might take 2-5 mins for Cold start.
 Please be patient.
 Thankyou.
+   2. The background worker could not be deployed on a server due to free tier limitations , thus the automatic dispatch of scheduled notifications only works  locally when the worker is running.

 ## Architecture